Khaulat/khaulat.github.io/_posts/2020-07-16-Regression Methods for Predictive Analysis [With Code!].md

 ## Lasso Regression

 This model is used for data that has high collinearity among the feature variables and also used to avoid overfitting by not generating high coefficients for predictors.
 Collinearity is when there is a linear relationship between some features in the dataset.
 It helps reduce the collinearity by adding a small bias to the sum of the absolute values of coefficients which greatly reduces the variance.
 Lasso regression uses the L1 regularization for this by tending the sum of the errors towards zero using the bias(tuning parameter), *`alpha`*.
 The higher the value of *`alpha`*, the more the error tends to zero.
-Cross validation is one technique that helps in choosing the right value of *`alpha`*.
+Cross-validation is one technique that helps in choosing the right value of *`alpha`*.

 ### Python code for Lasso Regression

-For this method we would be using the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) library to enable us use a range of different regularization parameters in order to find the optimal value of *`alpha`*
+For this method, we would be using the [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) library to enable us to use a range of different regularization parameters in order to find the optimal value of *`alpha`*

 ```
 # Train model

 from sklearn.linear_model import Lasso
 from sklearn.model_selection import GridSearchCV